 2. “Instagram isn’t link-friendly for the average company.
 One way we like to use links is by encouraging users to click on the link in our bio through engaging captions.
 Whether you’re linking to an event that you’re hosting, a new blog post, or a job opening, we have found that catchy, to-the-point captions are a great way to convince users to visit your profile and click the link in your bio.
 Instagram contests also serve as a great way to entice people to click on the link in your bio.
 How?
 Simple.
 Just make one of the requirements to be entered to win to click the link in your bio and fill out whatever information necessary.
 Example: “Follow the link in my bio and enter your name and email address!”
 Offering freebies is another way to encourage people to follow the link in your bio to a landing page and enter in their information for future marketing purposes.” – Lacey Woltz, Digital Marketing Specialist @ Blue Compass

 3. “Since the link in your Instagram bio is the primary link that drives traffic to your website, use branded links that feature your brand’s name, a keyword, and where the link will lead.
 This not only increases brand awareness and trust with your audience, but branded links can also have higher click-through rates than generic short URLs.
-Since the link in your bio needs constant updating, it is helpful to use a link management tool like Rebrandly that lets you edit the destination of the URL, or where the link goes.” – Hannah Harrington, Content Marketing Manager @ Rebrandly
+Since the link in your bio needs constant updating, it is helpful to use a link management tool like Rebrandly that lets you edit the destination of the URL, or where the link goes.
+Additionally, you can use a bio link tool such as LinkGallery which ultimately turns that one branded link into a doorway of multiple destinations like your homepage, YouTube channel or event page for example.” – Hannah Harrington, Content Marketing Manager @ Rebrandly

 4. “I have recently begun using Instagram stories and have noticed and have seen an increase in engagement.
 The beauty of Instagram stories is that most people receive notifications & click to see what’s going on.
 If they are looking at another story, it automatically shows yours if you are “next”.
 Given the automatic “slideshow” aspect, it builds interest when it “disappears” too soon.
 Stories with text & action likely get more notice and engagement as people likely have to go back to read or see what they missed.” – Jenny Hester, Director of Marketing @ LIVE Design Group